What Is Anxiety Disorder?

 It should be noted that CBD does not change the conditions that brought you to this point of life in the first place.

-There are some side effects which have been reported by CBD users.
-This includes an upset stomach and diarrhoea.
-However, these side effects are general in nature, and they go away very quickly.
+Some side effects have been reported by CBD users.
+This includes an upset stomach and diarrhea.
+However, these side effects are general, and they go away very quickly.

 When Should You Not Use CBD?

 You should not use CBD under the following conditions: –

 - If you are pregnant or breastfeeding, then you should not use CBD.
 If you feel the need to use is CBD oil, then please consult a doctor who can advise you best about this.